 - Some studies show that vitamin C can reduce hyperpigmentation, protect against sun damage, and improve collagen levels.
 Even so, more studies into its effectiveness for these purposes is needed because vitamin C cannot easily penetrate the skin.

 - Retinoids, on the other hand, can also help to get rid of dark spots.
-Topical differin and products such as tretinoin can be very helpful.
+Topical products such as tretinoin can be very helpful.

-That said, even the most even skin tone can develop hyperpigmentation after a few minutes in the sun.
+That said, even the evenest skin tone can develop hyperpigmentation after a few minutes in the sun.
 That’s why most dermatologists remind their patients about sunscreen.
 Sun exposure can also darken any hyperpigmentation that is already visible.
 And sunscreen can help prevent hyperpigmentation.

 12. SPF is Key — Use Sunscreen Every Day